johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-00.md

 * **Rollout Strategy:** This mechanism supports a gradual rollout.
-Authoritative servers can begin sending hints without requiring changes from recursive resolvers, and recursive resolvers can begin processing hints without requiring all authoritative servers to implement the feature.
+Authoritative servers can begin sending hints without requiring changes from resolvers, and resolvers can begin processing hints without requiring all authoritative servers to implement the feature.

 # **8\.
 IANA Considerations**

-## 8.1.
+## 8.1\.
 No-Transport EDNS(0) Option

 This document defines a new EDNS(0) option, entitled "No-Transport", assigned a value of TBD in the "DNS EDNS0 Option Codes (OPT)" registry.